Cost Analysis (Revision 11)

 - Lesson 4: Activity-Based and Service Department Costing

-- Lesson 9: Flexible Budget and Variance Analysis
+- Lesson 9: Budgetary Control and Responsibility Accounting

 Your performance in ACCT 355 will be evaluated on the basis of the work conducted on assignments and on the results of the examination.
 Because the assignments and the examination have been designed to assess analytical skills, you will need to synthesize the concepts learned throughout the course.

 Weygandt, J.J., Kimmel, P.D., Kieso, D.E., & Aly, I.M.
 (2015).
 Managerial Accounting: Tools for Business Decision-Making (4th Cdn.
 Ed.).
 Toronto: John Wiley & Sons Canada, Ltd. ISBN 978-1118856994